th0razin3/vur/README.md

 ## Are there any packages/repacks available?

 For some of the appliactions, yes, but for most, no. I will try and have repacks available for proprietery applications, but I make no promisses.
-I guess I'll have to make a build script through GH Actions, but I just don't have the time right now.
+I guess I'll have to make a build script for GitHub Actions, but I just don't have the time right now.